The Dental Humanitarian… and so much more

 Keeping his edge

 In the fast-changing worlds of health care and business, Incisal Edge magazine is dedicated to helping readers get an edge, and keep it.
-Dr. Miguel Stanley knows a thing or two not only about keeping his edge, but constantly challenging it and taking it further when it comes to advocating for ethics and quality dentistry, while bringing awareness to the undeniable connection and importance between oral health and general health.
+Dr. Miguel Stanley knows a thing or two not only about keeping his edge, but constantly challenging it and taking it further when it comes to advocating for ethics and quality dentistry, while bringing awareness to the undeniable connection and importance between oral health, general health and longevity.
 And how has he been able to consistently talk about and practice the dentistry of the future for over 20 years now?

 With outstanding vision, passion and dedication.